dennisd1/gosprize/README.md

 to solve one thing: a calendar and contact list for group work with HBS in La Romana

 ### to get adoption:
-- on the groups partners need to use it to track group visits
+- on the ground partners need to use it to track group visits
 - then groups need to enter/update their information

 1. components